 Large Kabuki is a must for the loose powder application.
 A smaller one is helpful for blush, and of course, you'll need an eyeliner brush and a eyeshadow brush.

 5 Minute Makeup Application to Natural Beauty

 If you're like most women, you don't want to spend too much time applying makeup.
 Follow the tips below to quick mineral makeup beauty transformation:

 Eye brows should be well groomed and defined, as well.
 If you need help, get them professionally shaped.

 2. Concealers and mineral foundation makeup are applied next.
 Concealers should be a slightly lighter shade than your complexion or match it, in order to hide any imperfections such as

 dark circles.
 Your foundation should match your complexion.
 Choose the shade in

 natural light.
 With loose minerals, small amounts of application are more effective than a heavy one.

-For exposure to the sun, you could mix a small amount of Cleure Natural Sunscreen to your foundation.
+3. For exposure to the sun, you could mix a small amount of Cleure Natural Sunscreen to your foundation.

 For cheeks that are radiant with a hint of blush, with any excess removed on your brush, lightly apply a darker shade to the apple of your cheek first, and highlight with a lighter shade and blend so there is no line between the two.